Reviews are established by the Conservatory of Theatre and Dance as a central element

-- Fourth, the Department of Theatre and Dance, acting as a committee of the whole convened
+- Fourth, the Conservatory of Theatre and Dance, acting as a committee of the whole

-by the advisor of record, by the start of the semester following the jury rating of
+convened by the advisor of record, by the start of the semester following the review

-FAIL, will vote to: (1) Change the current rating to PROBATION, or (2) Maintain the
+rating of FAIL, will vote to: (1) Change the current rating to PROBATION, or (2) Maintain

 - No other outcome will be considered.